 Those present at the meetings should respect the confidentiality of any information discussed at the Committee.

 Members may participate at the meeting by telephone or video conference, and this will count towards the quorum.

+The Committee may agree urgent and non-contentious matters via email.
+Any such decisions must be taken unanimously and will be formally noted at the next committee meeting.

 Minutes